Just Eat Takeaway

-Just Eat Takeaway.com N.V. (formerly Takeaway.com; (Note: Takeaway.com is still used as a brand name in some countries, it was the legal name for the company until 2020.) founded as Thuisbezorgd.nl) (Note: Thuisbezorgd.nl is still used as the brand name in the Netherlands.) is a Dutch multinational online food ordering and delivery company, formed from the merger of London-based Just Eat and Amsterdam-based Takeaway.com in 2020.
+Just Eat Takeaway.com N.V. (formerly Takeaway.com; (Note: Takeaway.com is still used as a brand name in some countries, it was the legal name for the company until 2020.) founded as Thuisbezorgd.nl) (Note: Thuisbezorgd.nl is still used as the brand name in the Netherlands.) is a Dutch multinational online food ordering and delivery company.

 It is the parent company of food delivery brands including Takeaway.com, Lieferando, Thuisbezorgd.nl, Pyszne.pl, 10bis in Israel, and those acquired from Just Eat, including SkipTheDishes and Menulog.
 The firm operate various food ordering and delivery platforms in twenty countries, where customers can order food online from restaurants' menus, and have it delivered by restaurant or company couriers directly to their home or workplace using an app or website.
-It also partners with IFood in Brazil and Colombia.

 Following clearance by the United Kingdom's Competition and Markets Authority on 23 April 2020, Takeaway.com merged with UK-based food delivery service Just Eat, with Takeaway.com acquiring all of Just Eat's shares.
-It is listed on Euronext Amsterdam and was listed on the London Stock Exchange until November 2024.

-In February 2025, it was announced Just Eat Takeaway.com would be acquired by Dutch-based investment firm Prosus, which also partly owns rival German food delivery service Delivery Hero.
-In October, it was reported that the transaction had been completed.
+The company was listed on the London Stock Exchange until November 2024, and on Euronext Amsterdam until 17 November 2025.
+In October 2025, it was acquired by the investment firm Prosus.
+In late 2025, it was announced that founder Jitse Groen would step down as CEO, to be succeeded by former iFood Marketplace CEO Roberto Gandolfo.

 History

+Founding and development

 Takeaway.com was created by Jitse Groen in 2000 after he had a difficult time ordering food online from local restaurants.
 Initially, Groen wanted to deliver all kinds of consumer goods; however, he noticed that food deliveries were subject to the most demand, and decided to make this the company's primary focus.